 Volunteer ushers needed!

 Ushers are needed for each of the four performances.
+UPDATE: We need one more usher on Friday, 3/14, and then the need will be met.
 You’ll need to arrive 1.5 hours before showtime, be comfortable standing for a long period of time, and help out at the start of the performance and during intermission.
-If you’re interested in volunteering, or have questions about it, please contact Katie Clower, zAmya’s Administrative Coordinator, at katie@zamyatheater.org.
+If you’re interested in volunteering, or have questions about it, please contact Deb Ervin, zAmya’s Operations Manager, at deb@zamyatheater.org.
 Make sure to provide a phone number to reach you at, and the date(s) you prefer to volunteer — we appreciate it!!

 About the project behind the play